We're giving you the chance to win back the value of your meal - every time you dine this month!

 A bold summer wedding bouquet and floral hair accessory at Denbies Wine Estate

 It's the height of summer, and many flowers are at their peak during August.
-This balmy month provides an ample range of floral style options, whether you’re a couple looking for soft and delicate buds, or bold, statement flowers.
+This balmy month provides an ample range of floral style options, whether you’re a couple looking for soft and delicate buds, bold, statement flowers, or a sea of pretty meadow flowers.

-Lisianthus is considered by many the ultimate summer wedding flower – their delicate, ruffled petals will soften any arrangement, while their long stem makes them a durable flower to use in long-lasting arrangements.
+Lisianthus is considered by many the ultimate summer wedding flower – its delicate, ruffled petals will soften any arrangement, while their long stems make them a durable flower to use in long-lasting arrangements.
 They can also bring an added height to stand-alone arrangements, making them a popular option for striking table decor.

 September in-season wedding flowers

-As the weather starts to turn, September brings with it a wealth of floral options in full bloom, and one of the richest ranging colour palettes of the year.
+As the weather starts to turn, September brings with it a wealth of floral options in full bloom, and one of the richest colour palettes of the year.
+The month also bridges the gap between summer and autumn, offering up terracotta tones, deeper greens, and burgundy shades alongside the opportunity to combine seed heads, berries and dried elements.

 Dahlias are an unwaveringly popular option for many September wedding flowers.
-Their dynamic shape creates a statement bouquet, and their vast variety of colours makes them adaptable to any wedding colour palette.
+Their dynamic shape creates a statement bouquet, and the variety of colours makes them adaptable to any wedding colour palette.

 Freesias are another popular September choice, for both their appearance and unmistakable scent.
 Their funnel shape makes them a great option for anywhere you need a stand-alone flower, such as in buttonhole sets or in individual bud vases.
-They also pair perfectly with a number of other flowers, making them an incredibly versatile and pretty addition to any bouquet.
+A florist favourite, they also pair perfectly with a number of other flowers, making them an incredibly versatile addition to any bouquet.

-For a unique flower to cascade down your wedding venue decor, aamaranthus adds an effective flair to any surrounding decor for couples looking for less conventional floral arrangements.
+For a unique cascading flower, amaranthus adds an effective flair to any surrounding decor for couples looking for less conventional floral arrangements.

 October in-season wedding flowers